An open-air research plot using infrared heaters to study the impact of climate warming on plant development and ecosystem stress.

 How to Grow Basil (Ocimum basilicum).
 Step-by-Step Guide

-plant care, hobbies. fresh homegrown basil herbs in flower pot - ocimum basilicum stock pictures, royalty-free photos & images
+Fresh homegrown basil herbs in flower pot - ocimum basilicum

 Basil (Ocimum basilicum) is a fragrant and useful herb that grows well both indoors and outdoors.
 It is usually easy to grow, but to get big, healthy, and flavorful leaves, you need to understand how the plant grows, what it needs, and how it reacts to small changes in its environment.